hammerheim-game/hammerheim-rules/3-warbands/von-carsteins.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 6 4 4 4 4 2 5 2 8
-Weapons/Armor: Vampires may be armed with weapons and armor chosen from the Undead Equipment list.
+Weapons/Armour: Vampires may be armed with weapons and armour chosen from the Undead Equipment list.
 Skills: The Vampire may choose from Combat, Academic, Strength & Speed when he gains a new skill.
 In addition, the Vampire may choose from the Von Carstein Skill list.